Common Career Mistakes and How to Avoid Them

 Stagnation

-- Get Mentoring: Find one who will provide assistance, suggestions, collaborations, or point out areas to improve.
+- Seek Mentoring: Find a mentor who will offer guidance, collaborations, connections or suggest areas to improve.

-- The Future of Education: Learn additional classes, certificates or degree programs that are relevant to the profession.
+- Continue Your Education: Complete additional classes, certificates or degrees programs that relate to the profession.

 Negativity

-Negativity should not be a part of any workplace.
-It causes people to feel uncomfortable making communications difficult and hinders potential for growth.
-Along with causing problems with peers and supervisors which could result in a delays in professional development.
+Negativity is not a good thing in any work environment.
+It causes people to feel uneasy, making communications difficult and hinders growth opportunities.
+Apart from damaging relationships with supervisors and peers, which could result in a the professional stagnation.

 Overcommitting Workload